 Each developer has their own preferences for the OS and tools which they use in the development.
-It's different for each developers.
+It's different for each developer.
 Someone uses Linux OS and installs each component separately (PHP + MySQL + Phpmyadmin).
-Someone is uses Windows or Mac OS with turnkey solutions which are different for every OS platform.What does it lead to?
+Someone is using Windows or Mac OS with turnkey solutions which are different for every OS platform.What does it lead to?
 Developers work on different environments of development and if they work as a team, this leads to some problems.
 Why do we begin to use virtual machines?
 Because each developer works with the same set of tools and on the same environment of development.
 It solves a lot of problems.

 This virtual machine won’t use too much RAM because it has no User Interface, only console.

 Together with the installation of the virtual machine all the necessary tools for the developer will be installed.
 We used Chef for this.

 Сhef is a system configuration management server.
 It allows you to automate the process of configuring the server without having to do it manually.
 You can find cookbooks for Chef here.

 There are a lot of ready cookbooks.
 Also, you can create own cookbooks.
 It is very simple if you know Ruby.

 You can read how to install and configure Vagrant in the following article.

 We created ADCI Solutions pre-configured Vagrant VM, you can download it from this repo: